 Generally the manufacturers will make a winch that can run a ‘size range' i.e 6, 7 and 8mm BUT each gypsy will only take one of that size range of chains.
 There are a couple of exceptions to that but generally most gypsies will take only one size of chain.

 An easy one.
 Rope size on an Auto Rope to Chain Winch is dictated pretty much by the chain size.
 If you know what size chain the rope is easy.

-As a general rule the following are good matches for strength and can be used as a guide for non-auto winches as well;
+These aren't always the perfect match but as a general rule the following are common matches for strength and can be used as a guide for non-auto winches as well:

 If anyone has a question to add to this page chuck it at us and up it'll go.